-There are plenty of less expensive filters you could use that will work equally as well so don't feel you need to spend big bucks on a Racor.
-For me I prefer the Racor, as I know them in-side and out, and I know Hamilton marine has a massive stock of any part I would ever need for it.
+There are plenty of less expensive industrial filter housings and spun filters you can use that will work equally as well.
+Don't feel you need to spend big bucks on a Racor.
+For me I prefer the Racor, as I know them in-side and out, and I know Hamilton Marine has a massive stock of any part I would ever need for it.

 Vacuum Guage With Drag Needle